XuewenWangUGA/GMATA/README.md

 ## Updates on version 2.2.1
-Updated the graphic interface. fixed the issue which may not start at some particular version of Linux Ubuntu.
+Updated the graphic interface. fixed the issue which may not start at particular version of Linux Ubuntu.

 ## Updates on version 2.2
 1. add a new module for masking SSRs for genome annotation